 If you’re interested in making other Easter treats, I have you covered.
 Check out these amazing recipes.

 - Easter Basket Cookies: Turn ordinary sugar cookies into beautiful Easter Basket Cookies.
 They’re not only easy to make but also make delightful Easter goodies for both young and old alike.

 - Easy Easter Basket Cookie Cups: If you’re looking for an easy and adorable treat for Easter, look no further!
 These Easy Easter Basket Cookie Cups take only a few ingredients and are a snap to make.

 - Easter Surprise Lemon Bundt Cake: Brighten your Easter season with this rich and moist Easter Surprise Lemon Bundt Cake.
 It feels like springtime and tastes amazing under a layer of lemon glaze.
 Every piece is a surprise.

-- Chocolate Covered Peanut Butter Easter Treats: If you like Reese’s Peanut Butter Cups, you’ll love these easy to make Chocolate Covered Peanut Butter Easter Treats.
-They only require four ingredients and are perfect combination of chocolate and peanut butter.
+- Chocolate-Covered Peanut Butter Easter Treats: If you like Reese’s Peanut Butter Cups, you’ll love these easy-to-make Chocolate-Covered Peanut Butter Easter Treats.
+They only require four ingredients and are the perfect combination of chocolate and peanut butter.

 - Easter Bunny Bark: Easter Bunny Bark contains only two ingredients and takes minutes to make.
-It is sure to delight your family and friends who gather for your Easter celebration!
+It will surely delight your family and friends who gather for your Easter celebration!